Everything you should know about successful product planning: definition, importance, and strategies.

 Effective product planning lays the basement for successful product management.

 It provides the foundation for product teams to plan, develop, and deliver their solutions.
-It also allows product managers to identify the appropriate audience and find the market niche prior to reaching the product planning stages.
+It also allows product managers to identify the appropriate audience and find the market niche before reaching the product planning stages.

 What are the elements of product planning in your organization?
 Do you use specific tools to optimize your management plan?
 Feel free to share your experience in the comments!